verrazzano/docs/content/en/docs/releasenotes/_index.md

 - Provided options to configure log volume/mount of the log collector, Fluentd, and pre-configured profiles.
 - Automatically enabled metrics and log capture for WebLogic domains deployed in Verrazzano.
 - Added security-related data/project YAML files to the Verrazzano Console, under project details.
-- Updated to the v3.2.4 WebLogic Kubernetes Operator.
+- Updated to WebLogic Kubernetes Operator v3.2.4.

 Fixes:
 - Added a fix for default metrics traits not always being injected into the `appconfig`.